philippG777/fcc-Timestamp-API/README.md

-# fcc-Timestamp-API
+# FCC-Timestamp-API

-This is my solution to the timestamp-microservice-project from freeCodeCamp
+This project is based on this https://github.com/freeCodeCamp/boilerplate-npm/ template.